Combining Physics-based and Data-driven Modeling for Building Energy Systems: Methodology

 \subsection{Explainability}

+We refer to explainability as the ability to describe and justify a model’s predictions, especially for complex data-driven models, such as Deep Learning models used in this research \cite{marcinkevics_interpretable_2023}.
 In a combination of physics-based and data-driven models, the explainability of the data-driven model as well as of the interdependencies between the two sub-models is crucial for the overall understanding.
 In particular, we want to examine these two aspects through the lens of feature contributions for model predictions on a global level.
-In this way, we can assign feature importance to get a better understanding of the model's general behavior, uncover model biases and potentially give suggestions whether to record particular sensor variables.
-To comprehensively explain the hybrid models, we employ a Shapley value framework \cite{shapley_value_1953} with the SHAP package \cite{SHAP}.
+In this way, we can assign feature importance to get a better understanding of the model's general behaviour, uncover model biases and potentially give suggestions whether to record particular sensor variables.
+To comprehensively explain the hybrid models, we employ a Shapley value framework \cite{shapley_value_1953} with the Shapley additive explanations (SHAP) package \cite{SHAP}.
 Given the challenge of correlated input features, we opt for a hierarchical Shapley value calculation \cite{owen_values_1977}.
 In this approach, hierarchical Shapley values are recursively computed based on a predefined hierarchy.
 We establish this hierarchy using agglomerative clustering \cite{Agglomerative}, with Pearson's distance \cite{fulekar_bioinformatics_2009} as the distance metric.
 Consequently, the distance matrix $\mathbf{D}$ can be expressed as follows:

 where each entry of the absolute correlation matrix $\mathbf{R}_{\mathbf{X} \mathbf{X}}$ represents the absolute value of the Pearson correlation between two feature columns.
 Here, $cov$ denotes covariance and $\sigma$ represents standard deviation.
 Subsequently, the hierarchical Shapley value $\phi_i$ of a specific feature $i$ is computed as follows: